Gemsbok: Description

 Gemsbok are light taupe to tan in color, with lighter patches toward the bottom rear of the rump.
 Their tails are long and black in color.
 A blackish stripe extends from the chin down the lower edge of the neck, through the juncture of the shoulder and leg along the lower flank of each side to the blackish section of the rear leg.
 They have muscular necks and shoulders, and their legs have white 'socks' with a black patch on the front of both the front legs, and both sexes have long, straight horns.
 Comparably, the East African oryx lacks a dark patch at the base of the tail, has less black on the legs (none on the hindlegs), and less black on the lower flanks.
 One very rare color morph is the "golden oryx", in which the gemsbok's black markings are muted and appear to be golden.

 Gemsbok are the largest species in the genus Oryx.
 They stand about 1.2 m at the shoulder.
 The body length can vary from 190 to 240 cm and the tail measures 45 to 90 cm.
 Male gemsbok can weigh between 180 and 240 kg, while females weigh 100–210 kg.

+Genomics

+A near chromosome-scale genome assembly of Oryx gazella was published in 2019.
+The genome size is approximately 2.9 Gb, with 47 predicted chromosome fragments assembled.
+The assembly contained 93.8% of expected genes according to BUSCO analysis, and 23,125 protein-coding genes were annotated.
+This was reported as the first high-quality chromosome-scale genome assembly for the gemsbok.